guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 We perform a manual re-annotation of the noisy data.
 During this process, we provide the human annotators with both the original label and the model's prediction as input information.
 In the era of LLM, we are now replacing this manual re-annotation with an automated process using an LLM.
 Similarly, we feed the LLM the same inputs: the original label and the model's prediction.
 In detail, we ask the LLM within the prompt to correct noisy data made in the last round of labeling. **We require the LLM's error correction output to be chosen from either the result of our trained model or the result from the previous annotation** \cite{ref6}.
 For example, in a 10-class text classification task, the correction step for the LLM is simplified to a 2-class classification problem, where the candidates are just 2 labels: the previously annotation and the one predicted by the trained model.
 To be specific, in the prompt we use for LLM annotation during the correction step, we only provide the definitions and examples for the candidate labels, and do not include the definitions and examples for the other labels in the prompt.

-#### 2.3 Find Badcases And Relabel
-Once we achieved over 93% dev accuracy using self-predict and LLM re-labeling, we need to build a test dataset reflecting real-world performance.
-This requires manual annotation by a human-in-the-loop.
-Next, we identify badcases in the test dataset where our model's predictions disagree with the human labels.
-We use these badcases to find the most similar samples in the training dataset.
-These found samples are then re-labeled by an LLM. **During the LLM relabeling process, we instruct the LLM via the prompt to treat the human-annotated label from the test dataset and the last label as the candidate labels.** Executing this step once may not be sufficient to improve the accuracy to, for example, over 90%.
-This step should be iterated using the remaining badcases, while adjusting the thresholds or methods for similarity searching, until the percentage of remaining badcases drops below a certain threshold, such as 10%.

-We do still need to manually annotate the test dataset.
-However, the dataset is small in size, and more importantly, this is the only step in our entire workflow that requires human annotation.
-This test dataset is crucial as it allows us to definitively determine our model's performance by providing a benchmark that reflects real-world performance.

 ### 3. Experimental Results